IsaacScript/isaacscript/docs/comments.md

 Oh no!
 Now we have to manually re-adjust the next N lines of the block in order to keep everything aligned.

 This annoying problem is why the [`isaacscript/format-jsdoc-comments`](docs/rules/complete-sentences-jsdoc.md) rule exists.
-After adding the "ADDING INFORMATION HERE", all we have to do is save the file, and all of the subsequent lines will be automatically adjusted.
+After adding the "ADDING SOME INFORMATION HERE", all we have to do is save the file, and all of the subsequent lines will be automatically adjusted.

 <br>